Measure Implementation

 Special requirements

 Cross border observation is carried out by surveillance officers of the requesting state, monitored by Bulgarian officials.
-Upon request, surveillance may be entrusted to Bulgarian competent authorities – investigators at the National Investigation Office, that can be assisted by police officers.
-In the course of surveillance in the territory of Bulgaria the competent foreign authorities shall observe the legislation of the Republic of Bulgaria.
-They shall follow the instructions of the competent Bulgarian authorities.
-They shall not enter dwellings and places, which are not publicly accessible.
+Upon request, surveillance may be entrusted to Bulgarian competent authorities – officers from the Bulgarian State Agency Technical Operations/SATO.
+In the course of surveillance in the territory of Bulgaria the competent foreign authorities are obliged to observe the Bulgarian legislation.
+They should follow the instructions of the competent Bulgarian authorities.
+They are not permitted to enter housing premises and places, which are not publicly accessible.
 They are not allowed to detain the person under surveillance.
-They shall anytime have and able to present a document evidencing the permit issued, except of cases of urgent cross-border observation.
-They shall be able at any moment prove their official capacity.
-The surveillance officers of the foreign state shall prepare a report on the actions performed by them on the territory of the Republic of Bulgaria immediately after their performance.
-The report shall be sent to the Supreme Cassation Prosecutor's Office.
+They are required anytime to possess and be able to present a document evidencing the permit issued, except for cases of urgent cross-border observation.
+They should be able at any moment to prove their official capacity.
+The surveillance officers of the foreign state are required to prepare a report on the actions performed by them on the territory of the Republic of Bulgaria immediately after their performance.
+The report should be sent to the Supreme Cassation Prosecutor's Office.
+As a special requirement for the measure should be stressed that it is strongly recommended undertaking prior arrangements with regards to possible transfer to the requesting state of classified information as an expected result of the application of the measure.

 NEXT MEASURE